 -acute, chronic and critical health problems

--advanced case management rehabilitation,
+-advanced case management

 -disability care and services

--monitoring of hospital and medical care
+-monitoring and collaboration with hospital and medical care

 Problems with standards and access

 When the care standards of a provider or institution is causing concern, or access to care is being denied, we can help.
 Through advocacy, collaboration, negotiation or intervention, we can ensure that patients receive the care they need to achieve optimal health outcomes.